nemosminer/NemosMiner/README.md

       If '+' is used, then only the explicitly enabled algorithms are used If '-' is used, then all algorithms except the disabled ones are used

-      Do not combine + and - for the same algo
+      Do not combine + and - for the same algorithm

       Examples:
       Algorithm list = '-x16r'